ChiragKotian/SRIP-2023-Surveying-mapping-and-vegetation-analysis-using-drones/README.md

 # Surveying, mapping and vegetation analysis using drones:
-This project was one of the projects I was working on while doing an Internship under the program SRIP-2023 at HCR lab, IIT Gandhinagar under the guidance of Prof. Vineet Vashista and PhD guide, Pratik Prajapati.
+This project was one of the projects I was working on while doing an Internship under the program SRIP-2023 at HCR lab, IIT Gandhinagar, under the guidance of Prof. Vineet Vashista and PhD guide, Pratik Prajapati.

 ![20230516_121506](https://github.com/ChiragKotian/SRIP-2023-Surveying-mapping-and-vegetation-analysis-using-drones/assets/117931123/d72e5aae-bf55-4502-94f7-c622020f13d9)